benchristel/sindarin/the-elvish-language.md

 This lack of practical source material means that we'll never be fluent in Sindarin—not as long as we stick to Tolkien canon.
 We can try to make Sindarin into a fully-usable language, but that requires creating new words and grammar that Tolkien never imagined and likely would not have approved of.

 So if we want to "learn Tolkien's Elvish", we're left with a dilemma.
 If we work only from Tolkien's examples, we don't have enough material to make a usable language.
 We've "learned Tolkien" but we haven't "learned Elvish".
 If we try to fill in the gaps, we end up with a non-canon language.
-We've "learned Elvish" but disregarded Tolkien.
+We've "learned Elvish" but shortchanged Tolkien.

 You might be wondering at this point which path you'd rather take.
 The purpose of this book is to make it so that you don't have to decide once and for all.
 You can learn about Tolkien's writings, or about how we might "complete" Sindarin, as you like.
 I describe both possibilities.
 The book is divided into sections to make it clear where one type of investigation ends and the next begins.